We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-People have used elderberry for its health benefits for hundreds of years.
-Elderberry contains antioxidants, and many believe it can relieve colds, fight the flu, and boost the immune system.
+People have long used elderberry for its health benefits.
+It contains antioxidants, and many believe it can relieve colds, fight the flu, and boost the immune system.

 This article will evaluate the evidence for these claims.
 It will also look at the possible side effects of consuming raw elderberries and suggest methods of preparation.